ThePowerOfSwift/VegeTable/README.md

 # VegeTable
-Ever found yourself walking about like a lug in de forest, you wana eat the berries right?
-Welcome to VegeTable, the fruit and vegetable identification app for anyone in the grocery store to the wilderness. :evergreen_tree: :deciduous_tree:
+Ever been in the grocery store unsure whether or not to buy one vegetable or another?
+Welcome to VegeTable, the fruit and vegetable identification tool.
+We promise to keep you informed and educated about what you and your family eat. :evergreen_tree: :deciduous_tree: